 Regardless of Andrew's answer ("It's good!"), the uncertainty is still there.
 It's starting to melt and Allison's gaining confidence in being seen for who she really is, but she's still not there.
 It's only after Andrew gives her that external validation that she smiles and lifts her head with confidence.

 But what if Allison didn't need Andrew's validation?
-What if she just strode into the room happy with her new look and confident from within?
+What if she just strode into the room happy with her new look, confident from within?

 That might feel like a stretch for an undervalued Unicorn.
 I mean, Allison trusted that Claire wouldn't steer her wrong when she let her apply eyeliner in the first place.
 And Claire had already given her validation before she walked back into the library.